opengsn/gsn-protocol/gsn-protocol.md

 ## Abstract

-TODO: this is outdated (we're no longer eip-1077 compliant, and the need of meta-transaction no longer need to be explained in so many words..)
-[YW: indeed, this section needs to be rewritten.
-Not just the EIP-1077 references but also things such as a single public contract, which is no longer the case.]

-Communicating with dapps currently requires paying ETH for gas, which limits dapp adoption to ether users.
 Therefore, contract owners may wish to pay for the gas to increase user acquisition, or let their users pay for gas with fiat money.
 Alternatively, a 3rd party may wish to subsidize the gas costs of certain contracts.
-Solutions such as described in [EIP-1077](https://eips.ethereum.org/EIPS/eip-1077) could allow transactions from addresses that hold no ETH.

-The gas stations network is an [EIP-1077](https://eips.ethereum.org/EIPS/eip-1077) compliant effort to solve the problem by creating an incentive for nodes to run gas stations, where gasless transactions can be "fueled up".
+The gas stations network is an effort to solve the problem by creating an incentive for nodes to run gas stations, where gasless transactions can be "fueled up".
 It abstracts the implementation details from both the dapp maintainer and the user, making it easy to convert existing dapps to accept "collect-calls".

-The network consists of a single public contract trusted by all participating dapp contracts, and a decentralized network of relay nodes (gas stations) incentivized to listen on non-ether interfaces such as web or whisper, pay for transactions and get compensated by that contract.
-The trusted contract can be verified by anyone, and the system is otherwise trustless.
+The network consists of a set of public contracts trusted by all participating dapp contracts, and a decentralized network of relay nodes (gas stations) incentivized to listen on non-ether interfaces such as web or whisper, pay for transactions and get compensated by a paymaster contract.
+The trusted contracts can be verified by anyone, and the system is otherwise trustless.
 Gas stations cannot censor transactions as long as there's at least one honest gas station.
 Attempts to undermine the system can be proven on-chain and offenders can be penalized.

 ## Motivation